pdf-association/PDF2NormRefs/README.md

-# **ISO/DIS 32000-2 (PDF 2.0) Normative References Tree**
+# **ISO 32000-2:2020 (PDF 2.0) Normative References Tree**

-The Normative References if ISO/DIS 32000-2 (PDF 2.0) are structured as an oriented graph (tree), whose vertices are normative documents and (oriented) edges are references from one document to another.
+The Normative References if ISO 32000-2:2020 (PDF 2.0) are structured as an oriented graph (tree), whose vertices are normative documents and (oriented) edges are references from one document to another.
 Both vertices and edges are annotated by additional comments to describe discovered issues or just to provide additional informative notes.

 This repo contains: